 The station blackout (SBO) accident is an important condition in the analysis of sodium-cooled fast reactor accidents, in which the reactor will lose flow and heat sink.
 If the decay heat in the reactor is not removed in time, the core temperature of the reactor will continue to rise, which could lead to a meltdown of the reactor core, and eventually lead to a severe accident.
 The program is used to analyze the station blackout accident, and the main sequence of the accident is shown in Table 2.
 At 0 s, the reactor loses external power and the primary and secondary pumps begin to idle.
 Scram is triggered 0.5 s after the whole plant power failure, and the safety rod is fully inserted into the core within 4 s, to realize the reactor shutdown.
 The speed of the main pump reduced to 0 rpm in 74 s, and the speed of the secondary pumps reduced to 0 rpm in 120 s.
 At 600 s, the AHXs are put into operation.

-The layout of DHX first affects the temperature of the cold and hot sodium pools, so the average temperature of the cold and hot sodium pools under the two schemes is analyzed, as shown in Figure 2.
+The layout of DHX first affects the temperature of the cold and hot sodium pools, so the average temperature of the cold and hot sodium pools under the two schemes is analyzed, as shown in Fig. 4 and Fig. 5.
 Since DHX was put into operation at 600 s, there was little difference between the two schemes in the early stage of the establishment of natural circulation due to the thermal inertia of sodium in the sodium pool.
 As can be seen from, when DHX is placed in the hot pool, it takes away more heat from the hot pool, so the temperature of the hot pool is lower.
 Correspondingly, the temperature of the hot pool is higher when DHX is placed in the cold pool.
 At 36000 s, the temperature of the scheme in which DHX is placed in the hot pool is about 60 K lower than that in the cold pool.
 On the one hand, the temperature of the cold pool is affected by the DHX placed in it, and on the other hand, it is affected by the inflow of fluid from the primary side of IHX.
 There is little difference between the two schemes, but the cold pool temperature is slightly lower when DHX is placed in the cold pool.

 TABLE 2.
 MAIN ACCIDENT SEQUENCE OF SBO